dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-9.md

 * `cnpg-test` for experimenting with CNPG
 * `whoami` for experimenting with Reverse Proxies

+This wave is just for experimentation and is entirely optional.

 We assume you've followed the steps at:
 * [`dal-indigo-core-1` Apps - Wave 3](INDIGO-CORE-1-APPS-WAVE-3.md) and have all the precursors up and running
 * `argocd` is logged in